arjunaraoc/indic-it3-converter/README.rst

     -m, --no-mask       set this flag to keep off masking of roman strings in Indic text -i , --input        <input-file>
     -o , --output       <output-file>
-    -z, --normalize     set this flag for utf normalizations without WX-Conversion
+    -z, --normalize     set this flag for utf normalizations without IT3-Conversion

 2. utf to it3 (plain text):
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^